 The subway, the alphabet lines that snake their way beneath the city and above the boulevards.
 Take the Ⓑ to Brighton Beach, the Ⓙ to Jamaica, the Ⓕ to Forest Hills.
 From the towers of Midtown, to the factories of Flatbush, to the shouts of Shea Stadium, the subway is a panoply of color, motion, and people.
 For the price of $2.75, the world is within reach.
 Chinatown, Little Poland, Russia, Greece, India, and Italy, all neighborhoods joined by the umbilical cord of the subway.
 New York is a world unto herself, knit together by the bands of black asphalt and steel subway track.

 Once wooded island of the Lenape Indians, now home to a peculiar race of people.
 Every day, New Yorkers step to the tune of the stoplight.
 Every day, they ride in sardine can subways.
 Like smoked ham on the butcher’s hook, they hang from subway straps.
-And, at their respective stops, they scramble on to work, home, and family.
+At their respective stops, they scramble on to work, home, and family.
 All New York is a stage, and all the men and women merely players.
 They have their entrances as subway doors slide open, and they time their exits to the familiar recording of “Stand Clear of the Closing Doors Please.”

 New York, New York, home of the Lenape, town of the knickerbockers, and city of immigrants and refugees.
 The Irish fleeing famine in 1845, the Germans fleeing Revolution in ‘48, the Italians in ’71, and now waves of Dominicans and Mexicans, Chinese and Czechs.
 As the metropolis pulsates in motion, the spirit of the city evolves with each wave of newcomers who ride her subways, inhabit her humid tenements, and dream of home, family, and future.